-• The 'getYearInformation' function gets the publication year range of all the articles returned in the query.
+The 'getYearInformation' function gets the publication year range of all the articles returned in the query.
 The process is somewhat similar to the 'getCitationCount' function, except the code searches for different flags.
 The function will first search for 'class=gs_a' in the HTML source code.
 If that is found, the function will search for the closing span tag ''.
-Between these two found locations, there will be some text with the date the article was published, for example '..., QH Mahmoud-... of the 17th international conference on ..., 2008 - portal.acm.org'.
+Between these two found locations, there will be some text with the date the article was published, for example '..., QH Mahmoud - ... of the 17th international conference on ..., 2008 - portal.acm.org'.
 To extract the date, we just need to employ regular expressions which will extract any string that matches a year pattern.
 In the function we will use the following code:

 '''

-var re = /(19|20)\d\d;
+var re = /(19|20)\d\d/;

 var m = re.exec(smallstr);

 '''

 - This expression will extract any number that starts with '19' or '20' and is followed by 2 digits.
 This represents any year from 1900 to 2099 which is good enough for our purposes.
-We used the 'exec' method on the text we extracted to get the publication year for each article.
+We used the 'exec' method to the text we extracted to get the publication year for each article.
 Finally, we need to save the minimum and maximum years so that we can calculate the years of publications.
 That is done in the IF statement following the regular expression. - Now let's add the 'totalCites' function.
+The code for this function can also be found in lab4functions.txt included with the lab.
 This function is always called at the very end of the program to add up all the number of citations found on the page, perform some calculations, and display the results to the user.
 This function will first go through all the elements in the 'citePages' array, store them into the 'citeArray' array, then add up every single number within each location of the 'citeArray'.
 Remember, we stored the citation numbers we parsed from the HTML in 'citePages' array in the 'doCallForLessThan100Papers' and 'getCitationCount' function.

-• This code goes thru this first step in the function
+• The code on the next page goes thru this first step in the function

 '''

 function totalCites()

 {

 document.getElementById("loading").style.display="none";

-// Calculate the total number of citations from all fetched pages
+// Calculate the total number of citations from all fetched

+pages

 var total_citations = 0;

 for(var i = 0; i < citePages.length; i++)

 {

 var citeArray = citePages[i];

 for(var j = 0; j < citeArray.length; j++)

 {

 // Convert the string type into a numerical type

 total_citations += citeArray[j]1;

 }

 }

 //More to be explained...

 }

 '''